Berinkton/OCEmu/README.md

 OS      | Location
 ------- | ---
 Windows | `%APPDATA%\\OCEmu`
-Linux   | `$XDG_CONFIG_HOME/ocemu` or `$HOME/.config/ocemu`
+Linux   | `$XDG_CONFIG_HOME/ocemu` or `$HOME/.config/ocemu` or `$XDG_DATA_HOME/ocemu` or `$HOME/.local/share/ocemu`

 ```
 cd src
 lua boot.lua
 ```

-If you want to use a custom path (for example, for running multiple machines with unique filesystems) you can specify the machine path as an argument to boot.lua:
+If you want to use a custom path (for example, for running multiple machines with unique filesystems) you can specify the machine path as an argument to boot.lua via the --basedir option:

 ```
 cd src
-lua boot.lua /path/to/my/emulated/machine_a
+lua boot.lua --basedir=/path/to/my/emulated/machine_a
 ```